* * * * * * *

 Formation and Discernment

-Following the ordination of two new Deacons in summer 2016, we currently have three men in formation, with one more about to join the academic programme in September.
-Most are in full-time employment while others are self-employed, work part-time or have taken early retirement.
+Following the ordination of a new Deacon in July 2019, we currently have two men in formation, who started the academic course in September.
+2018.
+Most Deacons are in full-time employment while others are self-employed, work part-time or have taken early retirement.
 They have a wide range of professional skills and very varied levels of formal education.
 What is necessary is openness to change and growth: we’ve been very impressed by the calm assurance of applicants that they’ll cope with the study if this is the right path.

 During formation we participate in a programme based at St John’s Seminary at Wonersh, near Guildford, with other Dioceses and Archdioceses in Southern England and Wales.
 As part of this, men take a two-year Foundation Degree in Pastoral Ministry awarded by St Mary’s University College, Twickenham, and some progress to a full Masters Degree, completed after ordination.